 Some of the links below are affiliate links, so we may receive a commission, at no cost to you, if you make a purchase through a link.
 Check our Disclosure in the Privacy Policy for more info.

-How To Make King Prawn Chow Mein – An Easy 15 Minute Recipe
+King Prawn Chow Mein Recipe

 Why You’ll Love This Recipe

-- Great For Left-Overs: You can completely customise this recipe by using leftover vegetables in the fridge.
+- Great For Leftovers: You can completely customise this recipe by using leftover vegetables in the fridge.
 This recipe allows you to work with what you’ve got and with whatever vegetables you prefer.

 Watch How To Make It

-Prawn Chow Mein Recipe Ingredients
+Recipe Ingredients

 Noodle Variations – Which Is Best?